andreselia/B250-data-analysis/docs/PRICE_to_Peptide_FASTA.md

 ### 2. Expanding ORF Coordinates

 - Splits multi-range ORFs into individual genomic ranges.
+It takes the values from the Candidate Location column (it may differ from Location)
 - Adjusts start coordinates by +1 for `+` strand ORFs.
 - Produces expanded ORFs with explicit coordinates to facilitate sequence extraction.

 ### 3. Extracting DNA Sequences

 - Uses `GenomicRanges` to create genomic ranges.
 - Filters ranges to chromosomes supported by the selected genome (`mm10` or `hg19`).
 - Extracts DNA sequences for the ORFs using the appropriate `BSgenome` package.
+Note: if you compare the expected starting codon among the split ORF ranges, it may differ from the one originally established by PRICE.

 ### 4. Translating to Peptides